nasa/Common-Metadata-Repository/api_docs.md

  more characters and '?' matches any single character.
 For example, `platform[]=AB?D*&options[platform][pattern]=true` would match 'ABAD123', 'ABCD12', 'ABeD', etc. Defaults to false.
  * `and` - if set to true and if multiple values are listed for the param, the concpet must have ALL of these values in order to match.
 The default is `false` which means concpets with ANY of the values match.
 This option only applies to fields which may be multivalued; these are documented here.
- * `or` - this option only applies to granule attribute searches.
+ * `or` - this option only applies to granule attribute or science-keywords searches.
 If set to true, attribute searches will find granules that match any of the attibutes.
 The default is false.

 ##### Collection Query Parameters